mariusmym/LedClock-Resized/ledclock/LedClock-Resized/readme.md

 ![d58b3460-f934-42f0-a672-9b96344d7cfe](https://user-images.githubusercontent.com/33284097/225268872-84bfbeff-a710-4290-a9c6-510880cce183.jpg)

-- flash the firmware on the ESP32 Mini and then connect it to the controller board
+- flash the firmware on the ESP32 Mini and then connect it to the controller board.

 ![IMG_4004s](https://user-images.githubusercontent.com/33284097/225225687-42c8acf4-887e-4b77-9996-423cc3cb9869.jpg)